strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.17-to-beta.18.md

 ## Database configuration

-Now that you have installed the new database package, You need to update your `database.json` configuration files located in `./config/environments/{env}/database.json`.
+Now that you have installed the new database package, you need to update your `database.json` configuration files located in `./config/environments/{env}/database.json`.

 You can now only use the connector name instead of the complete package name.